Pots and Pans, AKA an SSLVPN - Palo Alto PAN-OS CVE-2024-0012 and CVE-2024-9474

 This time it’s due to those pesky backticks, combined with the super-complicated step of simply asking the server not to check our authentication via X-PAN-AUTHCHECK.

-It’s amazing that these two bugs got into a production appliance, amazingly allowed via the hacked-together mass of shell script invocations that lurk under the hood of a Palo Alto appliance.
+It’s amazing that these two vulnerabilities got into a production appliance, amazingly allowed via the hacked-together mass of shell script invocations that lurk under the hood of a Palo Alto appliance.

 Usual readers might be expecting a nice PoC, and while we’d love to provide one, we’re holding off on this one for a week or so to allow administrators time to patch - but instead, we’re releasing a Nuclei template that you can use to check if your hosts are affected here.